-Approximately a third of all carbon dioxide emissions come from traffic.
-A major proportion of the car journeys are shorter than five kilometres.
-How far do you have to travel to work?
-Could you walk, cycle or take public transport?
-Your body will also thank you for the extra exercise.
-Car-pooling is an option if you have a long way to work and public transport isn’t suitable.
+Approximately a third of all carbon dioxide emissions derive from transportations.
+A large part of all journeys is shorter than five kilometers.
+How far do you travel to work?
+Could you walk, take the bike or a public transport?
+Your body will thank you for the extra exercise.
+Car-pooling is an option if you have a long way to commute and public transports don’t work.

-Hopefully it goes without saying, but by sorting and recycling as much as possible, we do the environment a huge favour.
+Separate and recycle as much as possible.
 Medicines and batteries are particularly important as they release poisonous chemicals and heavy metals into the environment.
-Light bulbs, strip lighting and low energy bulbs also contain dangerous metals and must be recycled.
+Light bulbs, strip lighting and low-energy bulbs also contain dangerous metals and must be recycled.

-If it’s time to invest in a new car, there are many reasons to consider a a completely zero-emission electric car with battery or fuel cell for hydrogen.
+Are you investing in a new car?
+Then, consider a completely zero-emission electric car with battery or fuel cell for hydrogen.
 Fossil-free vehicles with biogas and synthetic diesel can also be a good option as a transitional solution for reducing carbon emissions.

 Almost all car dealers offer electric and hybrid cars today.